ctuning/ck-tensorflow/README.md

 ## Extra dependencies for GPU version

-If you want to use GPU, make sure you have installed CUDA toolkit >=7.0 and cuDNN v2+.
-If you want to use GPU and pip installation install CUDA toolkit 7.5 and cuDNN v4.
+If you want to use the GPU, please install CUDA toolkit >= v7.0 and cuDNN >= v2.
+If you want to use the GPU and pip, please install CUDA toolkit >= v7.5 and cuDNN >= v4.

 Check if you have [CUDA-enabled GPU](https://developer.nvidia.com/cuda-gpus).